suncoast-devs/react-part-time-course/lectures/memory-game.md

 In this lecture,we will push the bounds of basic react state by creating a memory game.
 This key to this lecture to work with passing functions down to the children that affect the parent state.

 This should be a two day lecture, with the minesweeper homework.
-Use this a vechile to answer questions about minesweeper.
+Use this a vehicle to answer questions about minesweeper.

 ## Learning Objectives